-- 5 Buffer zones should provide an adequate setback from sensitive cultural and ecological sites, the coastline and waterways (including the Traverse, tributaries and estuarine areas) and recreational activities that take place on the Islands. - During the time period between Labour Weekend and Easter each year, biosolid application activities should be scheduled to avoid (or be well set back from) areas where recreational activities take place on the Islands.
-The latter includes all areas of Recreation Reserve and roads and tracks available for specific recreation activities (e.g. Monaco Road, Barnicoat Road, Boat Ramp Road, Tasman's Great Taste Trail and Faulkner's Track). - 7 The NRSBU is encouraged to investigate ways of preventing or minimising odour from crossing the boundaries of the areas being sprayed (e.g. factor wind direction and strength into the spraying schedule, if practicable).

-- 8 Options for minimising odour issues resulting from biosolid application activities should be explored as part of any future resource consent application. - 9 Forestry blocks scheduled for biosolid application should be adequately identified on the ground (e.g. by taping them off) and have signage in place, notifying the public of the stand down period that applies to that block, at least one month in advance of spraying. - 10 Recreational groups who wish to apply for a permit from the Forest Manager to undertake one or more recreational events within areas classified as Local Purpose (Plantation) Reserve should contact the Forest Manager at least three months prior to the proposed event, to allow enough time for biosolid spraying schedules to be amended (if practicable and/or necessary).
+- c) māhinga kai areas; - d) sites of archaeological significance (i.e. areas of land where recorded archaeological sites, wāhi tapu, kōiwi or other taonga are located); - e) areas identified as significant native habitats (see Figure 4 of this Plan); - f) the eastern tip of Moturoa/Rabbit Island (area east of Corder Road); - g) the coastal margin and waterways; - h) land subject to tidal inundation (taking sea level rise into account); - i) any areas where heavy metal concentrations exceed acceptable standards; and - j) any other areas identified by resource consent conditions. - 4 Buffer zones should provide an adequate setback from sensitive cultural and ecological sites, the coastline and waterways (including the Traverse, tributaries and estuarine areas) and recreational activities that take place on the Islands. - During the time period between Labour Weekend and Easter each year, biosolid application activities should be scheduled to avoid (or be well set back from) areas where recreational activities take place on the Islands.
+The latter includes all areas of Recreation Reserve and roads and tracks available for specific recreation activities (e.g. Monaco Road, Boat Ramp Road, Tasman's Great Taste Trail and the western half of Moturoa/Rabbit Island). - The NRSBU is encouraged to investigate ways of preventing or minimising odour from crossing the boundaries of the areas being sprayed (e.g. factor wind direction and strength into the spraying schedule, if practicable). - 7 Options for minimising odour issues resulting from biosolid application activities should be explored as part of any future resource consent application. - 8 Forestry blocks scheduled for biosolid application should be adequately identified on the ground (e.g. by taping them off) and have signage in place, notifying the public of the stand down period that applies to that block, at least one month in advance of spraying. - Recreational groups who wish to apply for a permit to undertake one or more recreational events within forested areas should contact Council at least three months prior to the proposed event, to allow enough time for biosolid spraying schedules to be amended (if practicable and/or necessary).